english-blog/english-blog.github.io/README.md

 ## disrupting the known &amp; the unknown

-My [blog](http://blog.smileprem.com) is built with Jekyll, hosted on GitHub pages with HTML only.
+This [blog](http://blog.smileprem.com) is built with Jekyll, hosted on GitHub pages with HTML only.
 (Not even CSS)

 All the artifacts in this repository are opensource.
 You can fork this repo and use it as you wish.